leptos-rs/book/src/getting_started/README.md

 ---

-Now before we get started building your first real UI's with Leptos, there are a couple of things you might want to know to help make your experience with Leptos just a little bit easier.
+Now before we get started building your first real applications with Leptos, there are a couple of things you might want to know to help make your experience with Leptos just a little bit easier.